REQUIREMENTS AND CAMPUS GUIDE

 Cornell students can choose from 80 majors and 122 minors, as well as intellectually rigorous dual-degree programs, an independent major, and an interdisciplinary major.
 Dual-degree programs, also called Concurrent Degrees, usually take 5 years to complete.
-Students can complete minors offered by other colleges or departments, so that students committed to engineering can still pursue their interest in agriculture, art, or literature at one of the other undergraduate colleges.
+Students can complete minors offered by other colleges or departments, meaning that students committed to engineering can still pursue their interests in agriculture, art, business, or literature at one of Cornell’s other undergraduate colleges.

 What is living on Cornell’s campus like?

 A big part of feeling at home is having the comforts of home—namely, good food.
-At Cornell, whether you’re vegan, kosher, gluten-free, or simply an omnivore, you’ll find foods you love in one of their 30 dining facilities.
+Whether you’re vegan, kosher, gluten-free, or simply an omnivore, you’ll find foods you love in one of Cornell’s 30 dining facilities.
 Cornell Dining has been ranked #4 in Business Insider Top 20 college dining halls list.
 Cornell strives to create a cozy, comfortable environment in each of the dining rooms, cafes, and food courts across campus.
 10 of the dining halls located throughout campus are buffet-style.
 Make sure to check out RPPC Sunday brunch, which includes both a pancake and a dim sum station.
 If you’re willing to try something new, a quick walk down the slope to the Commons leads to a wonderful hub of restaurants that offer various global cuisines.
 Some local favorites include Viva la Cantina, Bickering Twins, and the Moosewood Restaurant.

 How much does Cornell cost?

 Some of Cornell’s colleges receive funding from New York state in order to ensure the continued economic and social well-being of New York.
 That means that certain schools at Cornell are cheaper for New York residents.
-The total estimated cost of attending Cornell for the 2019-2020 school year was $75,288 for the endowed colleges and $60,383 for NY residents attending contract colleges.
+The total estimated cost of attending Cornell for the 2021-2022 school year is $80,287 for the endowed colleges and $60,383 for NY residents attending contract colleges.
 Endowed colleges are privately funded colleges and schools that do not receive direct funding from New York State.
-The College of Architecture, Art, and Planning, College of Arts and Sciences, College of Engineering, and the Cornell SC Johnson College of Business-School of Hotel Administration are all endowed colleges/schools, whereas the College of Agriculture and Life Sciences, the College of Human Ecology, the Cornell SC Johnson College of Business-Charles H. Dyson School of Applied Economics and Management, and the School of Industrial and Labor Relations are all contract colleges/schools.
-Both of those prices include tuition, room and board, a health fee, and other expected miscellaneous fees and school-related purchases like books.
+The College of Architecture, Art, and Planning, College of Arts and Sciences, College of Engineering, and the Cornell SC Johnson College of Business-School of Hotel Administration are all endowed colleges/schools, whereas the College of Agriculture and Life Sciences, the College of Human Ecology, the Cornell SC Johnson College of Business-Charles H. Dyson School of Applied Economics and Management, and the School of Industrial and Labor Relations are all state-assisted contract colleges/schools.
+Both of the prices listed above include tuition, room and board, a health fee, and other expected miscellaneous fees and school-related purchases like books.

 Cornell offers need-based aid, rather than merit-based aid or athletic scholarships.
 In the class of 2024, 45.7% of full-time first year students who applied for aid received financial aid.
-Of the 1,454 freshmen receiving financial aid, 1,387 are receiving scholarships and grants (as opposed to work-study and/or student loans).
-The average need-based scholarship/grant award was $43,122.